NOAA-ORR-ERD/PyGnome/py_gnome/documentation/scripting/index.rst

-Scripting pyGNOME
+Scripting PyGNOME
 =================

-The pygnome scripting interface allows users to customize the model setup.
+The ``gnome`` scripting interface allows users to customize the model setup.

 .. toctree::
    :maxdepth: 2